pulumi/pulumi-hugo/themes/default/content/blog/pulumi-recommended-patterns-the-basics/index.md

 In this example, the resource `inputBucket` only has a Pulumi resource name set whereas `outputBucket` has both the Pulumi resource name and the cloud resource name set.
 As a result of the lack of a cloud resource name, `inputBucketName` uses the Pulumi resource name as the base name with a random suffix.
 As for `outputBucketName`, the cloud resource name is set as specified by our code.

-Along with this recommendation, using a unique prefix in the name of your resources is an elegant solution quickly identify resources across multiple projects and stacks.
-A way to achieve this is to use a customer name or a project name.
+Along with this recommendation, using a unique prefix in the name of your resources is an elegant solution to identify resources across multiple projects and stacks quickly.
+A way to achieve this goal is to use a customer name or a project name.
 As [suggested](https://stackoverflow.com/a/69270933) by my colleague Mikhail, the resource name prefix may be composed of multiple values, such as `${organization}-${tenant}-${environment}-${resourceName}`.

 Here is a few links to better understand physical names and auto-naming: